Korporal: Denmark

 In 1609, Christian IV of Denmark created a permanent organization with regiments of the Royal Danish Army.
 A regiment would be assigned one ritmester, one løjtnant, one fænrik, and two korporals.

 The first given insignia in 1812, when the rank was given two chevrons.
 It was originally the lowest NCO.

-By 1972, the rank was only temporarily given.
-On 1 October 2008, 23 Overkonstabel from the Army were the first to be permanently appointed korporals, since 1972, while simultaneously being made an enlisted rank.
+All promotions to korporal after 1 January 1984 were only temporary.
+On 1 October 2008, 23 Overkonstabel from the Army were the first to be permanently appointed korporals, while the rank simultaneously was changed to an enlisted rank.

 On 9 March 2012, 12 naval and 12 aviation specialists, were appointed korporals.
 In the Navy, the degree is intended for employees who act as assistant instructors.

 Germany

 Korporal (abbr.
 Korp) is the second highest enlisted rank in the Bundeswehr, that might be comparable to corporal in Anglophone armed forces.
 However, korporal belongs to the rank group of enlisted men, as distinguished from the corporal in Anglophone armed forces which is a non-commissioned officer.